David-oss6/chat/README.md

 ### Set the environment variables

 In the folder you just downloaded, go to backend directory.
 You will find a file called "_.env-template_".
 Make a copy of it, name it "_.env_" and complete the fields inside that belong to your system.
 Above all, configure the credentials of your Json web token (_JWT_KEY_) and port (_PORT_).
+Do not modify _ADMIN_PASS_ since is the default admin password.

 ### If running in production: